 Front Row (L-R): Nathasha Swaminathan; Mary Jane McNally, Chief Patient Experience Officer, Central West LHIN; Colette Smith; Jameel M. Lodhi.

 Active recruitment for the Central West LHIN PFAC is presently closed.
 However, we are always looking for passionate individuals and community advocates who want to be a part of the conversation.

-Expected to meet monthly and committed to meeting no less than 6 times per year, the Central West LHIN PFAC will include between 10 to 15 Members who ideally represent the LHIN’s multicultural and geographic diversity.
-More specifically, the LHIN is seeking Committee members who are committed to improving and enhancing the patient experience, and who share the following qualities and attributes:
+Expected to meet monthly and committed to meeting no less than six times per year, the Central West LHIN PFAC will include between 10 to 15 members who ideally represent the LHIN’s multicultural and geographic diversity.
+More specifically, the LHIN is seeking committee members who are committed to improving and enhancing the patient experience, and who share the following qualities and attributes:

 - Have had recent lived experience with the health care system as either a patient, family member or both

 - Able to see beyond their own personal experience